-Most external examiners will only require to fill out one report form.
+Most external examiners will only be required complete one report form.
 To avoid duplication, the form has been updated to allow those with a dual role to answer all the questions in one form rather than filling out two separate reports.
 If you are appointed in a dual SAB and SBE role, please ensure you choose this option when completing the report online.